Perth | Australia

 Stop 9 – The Mob – Kangaroos on the Terrace

-The Mob artwork celebrates one of the World’s unique animals – The Kangaroos.
+The Mob artwork commemorates one of the world’s unique animals – the kangaroo.

 • Artist: Joan Walsh-Smith and Charles Smith.